-Eve was on to something when she bit into that apple—it turns out the fruit makes a pretty delicious soda.
+Eve was on to something when she bit into that apple—it turns out the fruit makes a pretty delicious soda (we used Sidral Mundet, a common brand at Mexican grocery stores).
 Combine that with a bit of brandy and lemon juice, and you’ve got yourself a sinful little cocktail.
-Get our The Eva recipe.
+Get our Eva Cocktail recipe.

 4. Mexican 75

 The classic French 75 takes on Mexican personality by substituting tequila for the traditional gin.
 It’s delicious, and far less fussy than the original.
 Get our Mexican 75 recipe.

 OK, so this actually is a margarita—but different enough that it still deserves to be considered as an alternative.
 The “red chile” in this drink’s name comes from homemade Chile-Infused Tequila.
 Be sure you make it a couple of days in advance to get that spicy kick this cocktail deserves (or cheat and buy a jalapeño tequila).
 Get our Red Chile–Guava Margarita recipe.